What is Clomid (Clomifene)?

-Clomiphene (brand names: Clomid or Serophene) is an oral (by mouth) fertility medication to induce ovulation and get you pregnant.
-BabyMed helps you maximize your Clomid pregnancy chances.
-Many women take clomiphene citrate (Clomid) and don't know what it does and how to take it.
+Clomiphene (brand names: Clomid or Serophene) is an oral (by mouth) fertility medication to induce ovulation in women who have anovulation (not ovulating) and help them get pregnant.
+Many women take clomiphene citrate (Clomid or Serophene) and don't know what it does and how to take it.

 The most important thing to know about clomiphene citrate (Clomid) is that it is a medication to induce ovulation.
 Nothing else.
 Ovulation, the BIG O. Not fertility.
 Not necessarily pregnancy.
 Ovulation.